umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 ### 1. Default rendering

-You can choose to use the built-in rendering mechanism for rendering blocks using a Partial View for each block.
+You can choose to use the built-in rendering mechanism for rendering Blocks using a Partial View for each block.

 The default rendering method is named `GetBlockGridHtmlAsync()` and comes with a few options.